 Kelsey graduated with a bachelor of science from Queen’s University, Ontario, in 2011.
 After graduation, she moved back to Calgary with plans to apply for vet school.
 Kelsey studied veterinary medicine at the University of Calgary where she focused on production animal medicine.
 She graduated from vet school in 2017 and started as a veterinarian with Prairie Swine Health Services in June.
 She currently volunteers with the Calgary Stampede Pork Committee.

 Registered Veterinary Technician

 Tracy grew up on dairy farm that also had beef cows and horses.
-She graduated from the Univeristy of Calgary with a B.Sc degree in 2007 and graduated from Olds college as a Registered Veterinary Technician in 2013.
-She has worked at Prairies Swine Health Services off at various times on different projects since 2014.
-Tracy is urrently working on implementing a Pork Avenue Training Program -- an online training program for pig farms in Canada.
+She graduated from the University of Calgary with a B.Sc degree in 2007 and graduated from Olds college as a Registered Veterinary Technician in 2013.
+She has worked at Prairie Swine Health Services at various times on different projects since 2014.
+Tracy is currently working on implementing a Pork Avenue Training Program -- an online training program for pig farms in Canada.

 Diana started with Prairie Swine Health Services in 2015 she is currently the Office Manager.
 She brings over 10 years of experience in mixed animal practice where she has had a variety of experiences.
 She took her certificate with the Academy of Learning in 2004 as a Medical Office Assistant with Veterinary Specialist training and has been working in the veterinary industry ever since.